This notice cancels and replaces Notice 143 (May 2016). Details of any changes to the previous version can be found in paragraph 1.2 of this notice.

 As they are completely separate from any customs charges, any queries about the handling fee should be raised with Royal Mail or Parcelforce Worldwide as appropriate.
-Please note: Royal Mail does not answer queries about customs charges.
-If you have any queries about the charges raised on your specific parcel you should contact Border Force - see Section 3.6 below.
-General queries on customs charges should be made to the HMRC Customs International Trade and Excise enquiries service - see Section 2.3 above.
+Please note: Royal Mail doesn’t answer queries about customs charges.
+If you have any queries about the charges raised on your specific parcel you should contact Border Force - see section 3.6 below.
+General queries on customs charges should be made to the HMRC Customs International Trade and Excise enquiries service - see section 2.3 above.

 3.6 Where can I ask about or query a customs charge?

 If you have any questions about a particular customs charge you should contact the Border Force at the postal depot shown on the charge label as soon as possible using form BOR286.
 When you write to the Border Force you should include as much detail as you can, including the customs charge label, the customs declaration and the part of the wrapper with your address on it.
 If your claim is about overcharged tax because the declared value of the goods was incorrect you will need to supply evidence, for example, an invoice, receipt of purchase etc, to support your claim.

 The Border Force deal with thousands of packages every day and without this information they may not be able to trace your particular package in their records.
 In the event of a claim you should retain copies of all wrappings and documents until your claim is settled.